pendle-finance/documentation/docs/Developers/Integration/PTAsCollateral.md

 * For ii: it depends on how mature and decentralised the liquidation ecosystem for the money market is.
 If the liquidators are highly active/efficient, collateral factors could be set higher
 * In another approach for thinking about setting collateral factor for PT: it could be similar to the collateral factor for PT's asset in the money market, since PT price will fluctuate along the asset's price.
 * Since it's generally troublesome to decrease collateral factor and much easier to increase it, it's generally a good approach to start with more conservative collateral factors

-#### How to check price impact for selling PT

-You can follow the instructions [here](./PriceImpactCalculation.md) to check the price impact for selling a certain amount of PT

 ### 5. Highly volatile PT price could liquidate users unnessarily
   * If PT prices are too volatile, a temporary dip in PT price could liquidate certain users unnessarily